DevonOickle/portfolio/Yahtzee Server Integration README.md

 - YahtzeeServer.js: Javascript file of the server integration yahtzee game.

 ## Colclusion
 This design document serves as a foundation for our Yatzy game development.
 Following these guidelines ensures we deliver a game that's not only fun to play but also visually appealing and user-friendly.
-This version connects a client to a local server so the game is run from the localhost and not from the client.
+This version connects a client to a local server so the game is run from the localhost and not from the client. //changed for portfolio after yahtzee game